gl-inet/docs3.x/docs/specification/gl-ar300m/index.md

 **Note: I2C is not working in some early version of the router.**

-By using 128MB Nand flash, space is not a problem and the writing speed is improved greatly.
+By using 128MB NAND flash, space is not a problem and the writing speed is improved greatly.
 You can compile a firmware with tons of features and writing data is almost instant.

 By adding PCIe interface, a 5G 802.11a/ac addon module can be connected and you can enjoy the wifi speed on a mini router.

 ## Performance

-By adding a fast Nand flash, you can feel how the performance is improved compared to a Nor flash router.
+By adding a fast NAND flash, you can feel how the performance is improved compared to a NOR flash router.

-The performance comparision between AR300M (nand) with AR150 is below:
+The performance comparision between AR300M (NAND) with AR150 is below:

 ![performance comparison gl-ar300m vs gl-ar150](https://static.gl-inet.com/docs/en/2.x/hardware/ar300m/src/ar300m-performance.jpg)

 It only takes 6 seconds to upload and process 250 ovpn files.
-When installing packages to the router, it takes no more than 20% for the time spent than using nor flash, including the time to download resource from the Internet.
+When installing packages to the router, it takes no more than 20% for the time spent than using NOR flash, including the time to download resource from the Internet.
 So everything just happends in seconds.

 ## Building Firmware

 The router has two flash so we have two firmwares.
-One firmware is installed on the Nor flash and one is installed on the nand flash.
+One firmware is installed on the NOR flash and one is installed on the NAND flash.
 The two firmware is independent from each other.
-The router will always try to boot from the nand flash.
-If it fails for 3 times it will boot from the Nor flash.
+The router will always try to boot from the NAND flash.
+If it fails for 3 times it will boot from the NOR flash.

 By using two firmwares, businesses can have dual boot options to ensure the system can backup, upgrade and boot without problems.

-### Building the generic firmware for nor flash
+### Building the generic firmware for NOR flash

 The simple instructions of building the firmware can be found here: https://github.com/gl-inet/lede-17.01 You need to have a Linux machine.
 In this example we use Ubuntu.